 - Earning less money.
 You make less money with cloud mining because the equipment operators have to cover their costs.
 This can make investing in your own equipment more profitable.

 - Having less control.
 When you invest in cloud mining, one advantage is that you don’t have to manage your own hardware.
 However, you do give up some control over your financial investment.
 Essentially, you invest in a cloud mining site and trust that they call the right shots.
 In many cases, you just pay a monthly fee for cloud mining services.

+Although some Bitcoin miners earn a lot, it’s not without taking on a great deal of risk.
 If you’re considering making the leap into Bitcoin mining, choose your strategy wisely.
 Remember, both cloud mining and mining pools can be good options to consider.
 Attempting to mine Bitcoins on your own will likely leave you frustrated and out of money.